Lancefield Classification of Streptococci

 Streptococci are Gram-positive cocci either diplococci (lanceolate shaped; S. pneumoniae) or in chains.
 They are catalase-negative (an important test to differentiate streptococci from Staphylococci).
 These fastidious gram-positive cocci may give either alpha or beta or gamma hemolysis when cultured on blood agar.

 Serologic grouping of cell wall carbohydrates of Streptococci was classically been used to identify species of beta-hemolytic Streptococci, this grouping is known as Lancefield grouping.
-Beta hemolytic streptococci are arranged into twenty (20) groups A-U without I and J (i.e. A through H and K through V).
-Rebecca Lancefield, a prominent American microbiologist, introduced Lancefield grouping.
+Beta-hemolytic streptococci are arranged into twenty groups, A to V excluding I and J (that is, A through H and K through V).
+Rebecca Lancefield, a prominent American microbiologist, introduced the system.
+Of these twenty, only a few commonly infect humans, mainly groups A, B, C, D, F, and G, and this page focuses on those.

 The basis of Lancefield grouping is the antigenic differences in C carbohydrates, a group-specific antigen.
 C carbohydrate is located in the cell wall of streptococci